 Take a self-guided walking tour of the garden highlights that can be found on the Seattle University campus.
 Using this map and the accompanying guide, you can find these horticultural gems on our beautiful grounds.

-This garden, created with the help of many people in the Seattle community, highlights plants used for food, utility and sacred uses by indigenous peoples in the Northwest.
-The Ethnobotanic Garden is located south of the Library along 10th Ave to Cherry St.
+This garden, created with the help of many people in the Seattle community, highlights plants used for food, utility and sacred uses by Indigenous peoples in the Northwest.
+The Ethnobotanical Garden is located south of the Library along 10th Ave to Cherry St. Click here to visit the official Taqwsheblu Vi Hilbert Ethnobotanical Garden website.

 View the horticultural tapestries that garden designer Fugitaro Kubota created on campus in the 1950's and 1960's.
 Many of the trees are impressively large and majestic.
 Follow the link for locations and a brief description.